 The fellowship refers to the year-long commitment and service completed with an external community partner.
 As a College Corps fellow, you will be assigned an external community partner to work with and complete a majority of the 450 hours of service with this community host site.

-- Complete the application by July 1, 2022, midnight.
+- Complete the application by April 10, 2023, midnight.
+APPLY NOW.
 The application will include some short answer questions.

 - Open to students from Sacramento City College, Sacramento State, UC Davis, and Woodland Community College.

 - Once you start this application you cannot save and come back later.
 Please be prepared to complete your application in one sitting.
 Any started applications that have not been submitted will automatically submit after one week.